HarishFulara07/ClubManagementSystem/README.md

 # ClubManagementSystem
-This is a Java app for managing clubs in IIIT-Delhi
+This is a Java app for managing clubs in IIIT-Delhi.

 You can look Project_Proposal.pdf and Project_Design.pdf for detailed information.

 By-